 - Common bond – Common bond pattern means that the bricks or concrete blocks are vertically stacked.
 A common bond brick is a brick that is the same shape or size.
 Such a wall uses these bricks to cover the majority of them.
 They are simple brick patterns to use.

 - English bond – English bond concrete is the traditional, classic look of concrete construction.
-This look is often sought after by property owners.
+This look is often sought after by property owners and is achieved with the help of experienced concrete contractors (such as those available on https://concreteprosatlanta.com/).
 With the new look of concrete technology and building methods, English bond concrete has become easier to duplicate.

 - Flemish bond – The Flemish bond, also known as the Dutch bond, is a structural bonding pattern where bricks face toward each other and alternate with the bricks outward.
 The pattern is an excellent combination of brick and stone.
 It consists of irregular joints with a combination of different bricks that works well for both exterior and interior walls.